-On the page of Sumbawa to Komodo You can already find some descriptions of dive sites within the Komodo National Park.
-This page is a little further in detail with an update of information on the sites that I visited in January 2008.
+On the page of Sumbawa to Komodo can you find for some descriptions of dive sites in the Komodo National Park.
+This page is a little further in detail with an update of information concerning the sites I visited in January 2008.

 GILI LAWA Darat

-The very first time I could see them myself.
-In nature
+The very first time I could see them self in the wild.

 The islands of Komodo, Padar and Rinca are separated by vast sea channels that form the connection between the Indian Ocean and the Pacific.
-The tides provide a massive displacement that is clearly visible here.
-Tornadoes of swirling water, opstuwend bodies of water do the water surface like a boiling whole look.
+The tides provide a massive displacement that is clearly visible.
+Tornadoes swirling water, banked-up bodies of water do the surface look like a boiling whole.

-In the midst of this great flow Batu Bolong.
-Lies A dive for 'dare' and one that is certainly not suitable for novice divers.
-A small island just a few tens of meters in circumference is surrounded by the flow and diving should be carefully planned here.
-The guidelines of the dive leader must be followed strictly.
+In the midst of this great flow is Batu Bolong.
+A dive for 'daredevils' and one that certainly is not suitable for novice divers.
+A small island just a few tens of meters in circumference sits in the flow and diving should be carefully planned.
+The guidelines of the dive leader must be strictly followed.

-It is important to dive the sheltered side of the rock and not to venture too far out to be.
-In order not dragged into the flow The site is beautiful.
+It is important to dive the sheltered side of the rock and not to venture too far out in order not to be dragged into the flow.
+The site is wonderful.

 Beautiful unspoiled coral in crystal clear water.
-When one looks at the corners it looks mantas in the flow just go back to swim forward.
-In an attempt Napoleon wrasse and several shark species feel it in their element.
+When one looks at the corners you see manta's going just in the flow backwards in an attempt to swim forward.
+Napoleon wrasse and shark species feel there are in their element.

-When the Komodo National Park inland from north to south in the west one sees a large shallow water area with some small islands.
-Near these islands is one of the best manta diving spots in the world, Kareng Macassar.
-The flow can also be quite to very strong.
-This is the playground of the mantas where they gather their food in the strong current.
-The shallow area here is quite large and the best way to be sure to see the mantas by the dinghy slowly pass over the area.
-Once manta rays observed from the surface will be there to water.
-The soil is sparse vegetation, because of the prevailing currents, and thus allows divers to the bottom of it to behold.
-Manta the spectacle a place
+When the Komodo National Park inland from North to South one can see in the west a vast shallow water area with several small islands.
+Near these islands is one of the best manta dive sites in the world, Kareng Macassar.
+The flow can also be very to extremely strong.
+This is the playground of the mantas where they obtain their food in the strong current.
+The shallow area here is quite large, and the best way to see the mantas certainly by the dinghy slowly pass over the area.
+Once manta rays observed from the surface one goes there to water.
+The ground is covered in short supply because of the predominant flow and permit enables divers to find a place at the bottom to see the manta spectacle.

-On the north side of Kareng Macassar hiding behind the islands is a very quiet bay with beautiful coral growth alternating with areas of strong algae growth.
+On the north side of Kareng Macassar hiding behind the islets is a very quiet bay with beautiful coral growth interspersed with areas of strong algae growth.

 Here we discovered a paradise where slugs.
-Nembrotha's, Elisidae's, there were numerous Chromodoris find.
-Among the many beautiful types of algae Polyclad flatworms.
+Nembrotha's Elisidae's Chromodoris were to be found there numerous.
+Between the different algal species wonderful Polyclad flatworms.
 Also many juvenile cuttlefish.

-Fully protected for flow, this is a great dive site for many slugs who want to see and / or photograph.
-The reef slope starts at 3m depth and bodemt out at about 15m depth.
+Fully protected for this flow is a super dive site for those who want to see a lot of slugs and / or photographs.
+The reef slope begins at 3m depth and bodemt out at about 15m depth.

 Pantah Merah (Pink Beach)

-Before one inland bay, near Komodo, where the office of the national park is located one passes Pantah Merah.
+Before one bay inland, near Komodo, where the office of the national park is located one passes Pantah Merah.
 It is one of the most famous dive sites of Komodo: Pink Beach (pink beach).
-Indeed, the short stretches of sand have a pink appearance from which the name of the dive site.
-Currents can be quite strong here too.
-Usually this dive started on the northeast side than to southwestern to drift with the current.
+The short stretches of sand indeed have a pink appearance whence the name of the dive site.
+Again, the current can be quite strong.
+Usually, this dive is started on the northeast side and then southwestern drifting with the current.
 At the start there is a sandy area with beautiful hard corals.
-After a while you will reach the highlight of this dive.
-A large rock formation full of life.
+After a while you will reach the peak of this dip.
+A large rock formation brimming with life.
 Frogfish, beautiful nudibranchs, schools of snappers and sweetlips.

-It's all there present.
-If you feel the flow leaves drift leads after some time back on a sandy area.
+It's all there.
+If allowed to drift with the current one comes back after some time on a sandy area.
 There is usually terminated the dive.
-I had the pleasure in a very strong current dive to explore.
-Further portion Again beautiful hard corals in good condition with masses of smaller rifvisjes.Een not so known part is the other side of 'Pink Beach' which is done as a night dive site.
-By some boats However, night diving is not as spectacular as the soil is predominantly covered with a kind of soft coral.
-It is not easy to find something.
+I had the pleasure in an extremely strong current dive to explore the area further.
+Again beautiful hard corals in good condition with masses smaller rifvisjes.Een not known part is the other side of 'Pink beach' which is served by some boats as night dive site.
+However, night diving is not as spectacular as the soil is covered predominantly with one type of soft coral.
+It's not easy to find something.

-During the day, this is also not a high dive but the place is known for regular observation of blue-ringed octopus.
-I could have come across a copy for the 2nd time ever.
-Itself, In a squirt there was one on lookout.
+During the day this is also not a high dive but the place is well known for regular observation of blue-ringed octopus.
+Even if I myself, for the 2nd time ever, encounter a copy.
+On a sea squirt sat alone on lookout.

-The next day I returned to that same rock and true .... the blue-ringed octopus was still around.
+The next day I returned to the same rock and true .... the blue-ringed octopus was still around.

 MUCK THE WALL

-Not known as a dive site but discovered by own exploration is one of the best muck dive sites in Komodo.
-During a dive I found ambon scorpionfish against various beautiful nudibranchs, a hunting 'broadclub' sepia, hunting egg shells and a crab raided verorberden.
-In this part of the bay is almost never dived here and so we were exploring.
+Not known as a dive site but discovered by own exploration, this is one of the best muck diving sites in Komodo.
+During one dive I found ambon scorpion against several beautiful nudibranchs, a hunting 'broadclub' sepia, boosting egg shells falling on a crab and verorberden.
+In this part of the bay is practically never dived here and so we went to investigate.
 There is a fairly shallow not as spectacular area on the north side of the bay.
-In the north (near the big rock as a large wall near the beach is) we were pleasantly surprised.
+In the north-east (near the big rock like a big wall is near the beach) we were pleasantly surprised.
 This is a dive site for experienced divers, photographers and videographers looking for the extremely rare!
 An absolute must.

-When you visit Komodo everyone goes ashore to the Komodo dragon to go and see.
+When you visit Komodo is everyone ashore to see the Komodo dragon to go.

-When the boats anchored in Komodo bay they see the pier where dinghies construction to bring people.
-Ashore Links from this pier a few hundred meters are on the beach two large boulders together.
-This is the landmark for this dive site.
-Again, never dived before and we went out to explore themselves.
-In the shallow reef area is very badly damaged but once one the deeper part (5m +) looking up, one is surprised by big beautiful hard corals and numerous fish.
+When the boats at anchor see Komodo bay pier where they build dinghies to bring people to the country.
+Links from this pier a few hundred meters are on the beach two large boulders together.
+This is the reference point for this dive site.
+Again never dived and went himself to reconnoiter.
+In the shallows, the reef is very badly damaged but once one the deeper part (5m +) seeks out one is surprised by big beautiful hard corals and numerous fish.

-Different types of cardinalfish, butterfly fish and goat fish.
-But juvenile batfish and emperor fish in different stages of development.
+Different types cardinalfish, butterfly fish and goat fish.
+But juvenile batfish and emperor fish in various stages of development.

-We also found hidden under a coral block a coral greater spotted dogfish (Atelomycterus marmoratus).
+We found there also hidden under a coral block a coral Nursehound (Coral catshark).

 The dive site is fully protected and flow is almost nonexistent.
 It is an easy and relaxing dive with many beautiful things.